131st Bomb Wing pilot reaches 1,500-hour milestone

 |0

-This work, 131st Bomb Wing pilot reaches 1,500-hour milestone [Image 1 of 2], by SMSgt Mary-Dale Amison, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 131st Bomb Wing pilot reaches 1,500-hour milestone, by SSgt Traci Howells, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT